ts-manuel/monerator/README.md

 ## Introduction

-An easy to use script to automate the setup of Monero P2Pool and XMRIG.\
-Every component can be individually configured, the script lives the fredom to chose witch component to install.\
-This script works on Ubuntu/Debinan based systems.\
+**Monerator** is an automation tool that simplifies the setup of **Monero**, **P2Pool**, and **XMRig**.
+Each component can be installed and configured independently using user-editable configuration files located in the `config/` directory, allowing full control over the installation process.

+Monerator is compatible with **Ubuntu and Debian-based Linux distributions**.
 Work is based on monerominer by Mik: https://github.com/mik-tf/monerominer

 ## Features

+- Automated installation of:
-- Full Monero node setup
+  - Monero daemon
-- P2Pool mining node configuration
+  - P2Pool
-- XMRig CPU miner optimization
+  - XMRig
+- Modular design: install only the components you need
+- Per-component configuration via editable config files
-- Support for P2Pool Mini
+- Designed for reproducible and customizable setups
+- Minimal dependencies, simple execution
 - Systemd service integration
 - Service management commands
 - Mining statistics monitoring